anki/vector-python-sdk/docs/source/install-linux.rst

 * Vector is powered on.
 * You have successfully created an Anki account.
 * Vector has been set up with the Vector companion app.
+* The Vector companion app is *not* currently connected to Vector.
 * Vector is connected to the same network as your computer.
 * You can see Vector's eyes on his screen.

 This guide provides instructions on installing the Vector SDK for computers running with an Ubuntu Linux operating system.

 .. warning:: The Vector SDK is tested and and supported on Ubuntu 16.04 and 18.04.
 Anki makes no guarantee the Vector SDK will work on other versions of Linux.
-If you wish to try the Vector SDK on versions of Linux *other than* Ubuntu 14.04 or 16.04, please ensure the following dependencies are installed:
+If you wish to try the Vector SDK on versions of Linux *other than* Ubuntu 16.04 or 18.04, please ensure the following dependencies are installed:

   * Python 3.6.1 or later
   * pip for Python 3 (Python package installer)